If you’re running an eCommerce business, SMS marketing is more important than ever.

 In short, your target audience is glued to their phones.

 And if you aren’t meeting ‘em there, you could be leaving money on the table.
+Check out these creative SMS marketing campaigns to inspire yourself.

 11 Best SMS marketing tips to win more subscribers and business